dhimitriosduka1/hlcv/README.md

 # High-Level Computer Vision (HLCV)

-This repository contains implementations of various assignments and a project related to the [High-Level Computer Vision](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/teaching/courses-1/ss-2024-high-level-computer-vision) course lectured by [Prof. Dr. Bernt Schiele](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/people/bernt-schiele) at [Saarland University](https://www.uni-saarland.de/) during the Sommer Semester 2024. *All course materials and assignments outlines belong to the course's instructors*.
+This repository contains implementations of various assignments and a project related to the [High-Level Computer Vision](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/teaching/courses-1/ss-2024-high-level-computer-vision) course lectured by [Prof. Dr. Bernt Schiele](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/people/bernt-schiele) at [Saarland University](https://www.uni-saarland.de/) during the Sommer Semester 2024. *All course materials and assignments outlines belong to the course's instructors*. *No guarantee is given to the correctness of the solution of the assignments, or any code implementation in this entire repository.*

-## Assignments
-Each assignment is organized in separate folders as outlined below:

-- **Assignment 1**: Exercises and code related to the first assignment.
-    - Classical Machine Learning: Image Representations and Histogram Distances (`grayvalue`, `rgb`, `rg`, `dxdy`), Object/Neighbours Identification via distance metrics (`Chi^2`, `L2`), and performance evaluation with `PR` curve.
-    - [UCI ML hand-written digits](https://archive.ics.uci.edu/dataset/80/optical+recognition+of+handwritten+digits) recognition with an `SVM` classifier.
-- **Assignment 2**: Exercises and code related to the second assignment.
-    - Simple two-layer neural network and SGD training algorithm based on back-propagation using only basic matrix operations.
-    - Multi-layer perceptron using [PyTorch](https://pytorch.org/) with different layer configurations using `BatchNorm`, `Dropout`, and `EarlyStopping` as regularization techniques.
-    - Both trained, finetuned using `GridSearchCV` and evaluated on the [CIFAR-10](http://www.cs.toronto.edu/~kriz/) dataset.
-- **Assignment 3**: Exercises and code related to the third assignment.
-    - Convolutional Neural Networks (CNN) using [PyTorch](https://pytorch.org/) for image classification on the [CIFAR-10](http://www.cs.toronto.edu/~kriz/) dataset, with filters visualization, `Top-1` and `Top-5` accuracy evaluation.
-    - `BatchNorm`, `Dropout`, `Data Augmentation` and `EarlyStopping` as regularization techniques to improve the model's generalization.
-    - Fine-tune the pre-trained model [`VGG_11_bn`](https://pytorch.org/vision/main/models/generated/torchvision.models.vgg11_bn.html) on the [CIFAR-10](http://www.cs.toronto.edu/~kriz/) dataset, with various configurations (fine-tuning only the classifier layers, fine-tuning the entire model with pre-loaded weights, and without pre-loaded weights).

-*No guarantee is given to the correctness of the solution of the assignments, or any code implementation in this entire repository.*

-## Project: From Strings to Sequences — Acoustic Guitar Chords Recognition
-<sub>See the [Project/reports/](Project/reports/) folder for the complete LaTeX report.</sub>

-**Summary**: This system automates **chord recognition** from acoustic guitar videos by detecting and classifying chords based on video input.
-It leverages **YOLO** and **Faster R-CNN** for fretboard detection, allowing the system to identify the position of the hand and fingers on the guitar neck.
-For chord classification, it utilizes **Vision Transformers** and **DINOv2**, which process visual cues to distinguish between different chords.
-Additionally, **hand pose estimation** was explored as a potential method to perform chord recognition.
-Finally, We extend the work from [[Kristian et al., 2024]](https://ph01.tci-thaijo.org/index.php/ecticit/article/view/254624) by exploring the potential of using state-of-the-art deep learning models and techniques with an additional proposal for an audio generation module.

 ### Table of Contents
 - [High-Level Computer Vision (HLCV)](#high-level-computer-vision-hlcv)